mattorp/synesthesia-ecosystem/README.md

 #### glsl canvas

+> The extension opens a live WebGL preview of GLSL shaders within VSCode by providing a Show glslCanvas command.

 [Link](https://marketplace.visualstudio.com/items?itemName=circledev.glsl-canvas)

-glsl canvas requires small adjustments to the file, which will be solved by [#3][i3].
+_glsl canvas requires small adjustments to the file, which will be solved by [#3][i3]._

 [i3]: https://github.com/mattorp/synesthesia-community-efforts/issues/3